 What is a Bee Nuc?

-If you are a beekeeper and not using at least 1 bee nuc, I must ask why?
+Using nucs is a good start in beekeeping for beginners, especially where package bees are not available.
 These small mini-sized beehives are an important part of any beekeeping program.
 What is a bee nuc anyway and what can you do with one?

 Let’s attempt to define exactly what we are talking about.
 The word “nuc” is actually an abbreviation for “nucleus”.
 You will see it spelled “nuc” “nuke” and pronounced several different ways.